protofire/Cardano-SmartDB/README.md

 Remember, this is an evolving project, and future updates may introduce features like automatic synchronization after transactions are confirmed, enhancing the user experience and streamlining the development process.

+## Contribution

+Contributions to the Cardano Smart DB are welcome.
+Whether you're looking to fix bugs, add new features, or improve documentation, your help is appreciated.
+Please see our contribution guidelines for more information.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+We express our deepest gratitude to the Cardano community for their unwavering support and valuable contributions to this project.
+This work is part of a funded project through Cardano Catalyst, a community-driven innovation platform.
+For more details on the proposal and its progress, please visit our proposal page on [IdeaScale](https://cardano.ideascale.com/c/idea/110478).